zeyakong/Recommendation/README.md

 # Recommendation_Django
 Python recommendation Engine.
 The app was implemented by Python Django framework.
+Live demo: [website](http://capstone.zeya.work)

 ## About This Project
 This system chose 1619 restaurant samples which located in Wisconsin from the yelp data-set, which includes 26552 customers and 82510 reviews related to those restaurants.
 All of those are training data.